Bayesian inference using synthetic likelihood: asymptotics and adjustments: Asymptotic Behavior of BSL

-While Theorem \ref{thm:acc} holds for all choices of $A_n(\theta)$ satisfying Assumption 2, taking $A_n(\theta)=\Sigma^{1/2}_n(\theta)$ implies that the resulting Bayesian synthetic likelihood posterior yields credible sets with the appropriate level of frequentist coverage and that the rejection-based algorithm has a non-negligible acceptance rate asymptotically.
-Therefore, the result in Theorem \ref{thm:acc} is a Bayesian synthetic likelihood version of Theorem 2 in \cite{li+f18b}, demonstrating a similar result, under particular choices of the tolerance sequence, for regression-adjusted approximate Bayesian computation.
+While Theorem \ref{thm:acc} holds for all choices of $\Delta_n(\theta)$ satisfying Assumption \ref{ass:two}, taking $\Delta_n(\theta)=\Sigma^{}_n(\theta)$ implies that the resulting BSL posterior yields credible sets with the appropriate level of frequentist coverage and that the rejection-based algorithm has a non-negligible acceptance rate asymptotically.
+Therefore, the result in Theorem \ref{thm:acc} is a BSL version of Theorem 2 in \cite{li+f18b}, demonstrating a similar result, under particular choices of the tolerance sequence, for regression-adjusted ABC.

-The example in Section 3 of \citet{price+dln16} compares rejection approximate Bayesian computation and a rejection version of synthetic likelihood, where the model is normal and $\Sigma_n(\theta)$ is constant and does not need to be estimated.
-They find that with the prior as the proposal, approximate Bayesian computation is more efficient when $d=1$, equally efficient when $d=2$, but less efficient than synthetic likelihood when $d>2$.
+The example in Section 3 of \citet{price+dln16} compares rejection ABC and a rejection version of synthetic likelihood, where the model is normal and $\Sigma_n(\theta)$ is constant and does not need to be estimated.
+They find that with the prior as the proposal, ABC is more efficient when $d=1$, equally efficient when $d=2$, but less efficient than synthetic likelihood when $d>2$.
 The essence of the example is that the sampling variability in estimating $b_{}(\theta)$ can be equated with the effect of a Gaussian kernel in their toy normal model for a certain relationship between $\epsilon$ and $m$.
-The discussion above suggests that in general models, and with a good proposal, in large samples the synthetic likelihood is preferable to the vanilla approximate Bayesian computation algorithm no matter the dimension of the summary statistic.
-However, this greater computational efficiency is only achieved through the strong Gaussian assumption on the summaries.
+The discussion above suggests that in general models, and with a good proposal, in large samples the synthetic likelihood is preferable to the vanilla ABC algorithm no matter the dimension of the summary statistic.
+However, this greater computational efficiency is only achieved through the strong tail assumption on the summaries.